-Because Petitioners complain about Respondents' alleged intent to retain a vendor with "unknown standards" to perform investigative work, Petition ¶ 50, it should be noted that the Commonwealth has agreed, through written agreement, to conceal all information received from ERIC unless disclosure is required by court order.
-See ERIC Membership Agreement at 4(a), available at https://ericstates.org/wp-content/uploads/2020/02/ERIC\Bylaws\01-2020.pdf (last accessed Sept.
+Because Petitioners complain about Respondents' alleged intent to retain an "unknown third-party vendor" to perform investigative work, Petition ¶ 182, it should be noted that the Commonwealth has agreed, through written agreement, to conceal all information received from ERIC unless disclosure is required by court order.
+See ERIC Membership Agreement at 4(a), available at https://ericstates.org/wp-content/uploads/2020/02/ERIC_Bylaws_01-2020.pdf (last accessed Sept.
 27, 2021).
 In other words, DOS farms out the fate of its registered voters to a far-away star chamber, where only those with the resources to pursue litigation stand a chance at entry.